haileytapia/portfolio/microsoft/qsharp-intro.md

 }
 ```

 Namespaces help you organize related functionality.
-Each Q# program can have only one namespace.
+Each Q# program can have only one `namespace`.

 The Q# standard library has predefined namespaces that contain functions and operations you can use in quantum programs.
-For more information, see Built-in namespaces.
+For more information, see [Built-in namespaces](#built-in-namespaces).

 ### Entry points

-The @EntryPoint() attribute tells the Q# compiler where to start executing the program.
-In a program with multiple functions and operations, you can place @EntryPoint() before any of them to make the program start there and continue sequentially.
+The `@EntryPoint()` attribute tells the Q# compiler where to start executing the program.
+In a program with multiple functions and operations, you can place `@EntryPoint()` before any of them to make the program start there and continue sequentially.

 ```qsharp
 @EntryPoint()